 Where is Pre Cana held?

 Pre Cana is held at the Bethany Center in Lutz.
 The address will be included in your confirmation letter.
-For directions to the facility are available on their website.

 How will we know if we’re confirmed?